Wrinkling of an elastic sheet floating on a liquid sphere: Introduction

 \subsection{Heuristic arguments}

-Before we discuss the form of the energy, let us try to heuristically understand the situation.
-Assuming first for simplicity that the sheet does not stretch in the radial direction, circles at distance $r$ from the pole (center of the sheet) should then map to shorter circles.
-Said differently, distance along the sphere from the pole to a circle of radius $r$ is longer than $r$ - simply due to the curvature of the sphere.
-If the sheet is thin enough, it prefers to oscillate out-of-plane rather than to compress, which leads to the formation of wrinkles.
+Before we discuss the form of the energy, let us heuristically understand the situation.
+Assuming first, for simplicity, that the sheet does not stretch in the radial direction, circles at distance $r$ from the pole (center of the sheet) should then map to shorter circles.
+Put differently, the distance along the sphere from the pole to a circle of radius $r$ is longer than $r$---simply due to the curvature of the sphere.
+If the sheet is thin enough, it prefers to oscillate out-of-plane rather than compress, which leads to the formation of wrinkles.

-Assuming small deformations of the sheet, we model the elastic energy of the sheet of thickness $h$ using a simplified ``F\"oppl-von K\'arman'' energy - consisting of a membrane part (measuring deviation of the midplane deformation from being an isometry) plus a bending part which penalizes the curvature.
+Assuming small deformations of the sheet, we model the elastic energy of the sheet of thickness $h$ using a simplified \emph{F\"oppl-von K\'arman} energy, consisting of a membrane part (measuring deviation of the midplane deformation from being an isometry of the Euclidean metric) plus a bending part which penalizes curvature.
 The first term has prefactor $h$, which comes from the volume, while the bending is multiplied by a factor $h^3$.
-We do not assume any connection between the sheet and the substrate, hence the sheet is allowed to flow freely on it.
-Since we do not allow for cavities (delamination) between the sheet and the substrate, the only energetic contributions from the substrate are related to the gravity (pulling up or pushing down the fluid caused by the out-of-plane displacement of the sheet).
+We do not assume any connection between the sheet and the substrate; hence the sheet is allowed to flow freely on it.
+Since we do not allow for cavities (delamination) between the sheet and the substrate, the only energetic contributions from the substrate are related to gravity (pulling up or pushing down the fluid caused by the out-of-plane displacement of the sheet).
 Normalizing the whole energy by the volume (i.e., dividing by $h$), the substrate prefactor scales like $h^{-1}$.
-In comparison, in~\cite{BeKo17} the first author and Kohn considered an elastic substrate, in which case the prefactor was of order $h^{-2}$ -- the exponent coming from the scaling of the $H^{1/2}$-norm of the out-of-plane displacement, such norm being proxy for the elastic energy of substrate (see discussion in~\cite[Section 2]{BeKo17}).
-For a more general treatment, in the present paper we will allow for any scaling $h^{-\beta}$ with $\beta \in (0,2]$ instead of just $\beta = 2$.
+In comparison, in~\cite{BeKo17} the first author and Kohn considered an elastic substrate, in which case the prefactor was of order $h^{-2}$---the exponent coming from the scaling of the $H^{1/2}$-norm of the out-of-plane displacement, such a norm being a proxy for the elastic energy of the substrate (see discussion in~\cite[Section 2]{BeKo17}).
+For a more general treatment, in the present paper we allow for any scaling $h^{-\beta}$ with $\beta \in (0,2]$ instead of just $\beta = 2$.